Discrete-Math-and-Programming/sets/README.md

 [the docs](https://docs.python.org/3/library/stdtypes.html#set) or
 [this Real Python article](https://realpython.com/python-sets/).

 In this assingment we will represent sets with the help of Python dictionaries.
+Our implementation will not be recursive either.
-So for refresh your memory by
+So refresh your memory by
 [the docs](https://docs.python.org/3/library/stdtypes.html#dict), or Think Python, Chapter 11.